lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

-# OpenShift Single Node Cluster (SNO) on KVM with Libvirt
+# OpenShift 4 Automated Cluster Installation (UPI on KVM)

 This automation helps you create an OpenShift Single Node Cluster (SNO) on a KVM host using Libvirt.